Analytics Comparison – Most Popular Web Analytics Tools in 2021

 Yandex is Russia's Google, with Metrica offering similar functionality to Google Metrics.

 For anyone catering to the Russian market, there isn't much getting around Yandex, since the service eclipses Google there.
 This does create some issues in terms of privacy: All data is saved in Russia and accessible to Russian authorities.
+With the invasion of Ukraine in 2022, this has even become a security issue for many.

 Essentially free

-Offers more detailed data insight than Google Analytics
+Offers more detailed insights than Google Analytics

 Might be difficult to maintain conformity with GDPR